 Robot arms move through the action of rotating and sliding joints, while mobile robots move through locomotion and steering.
 Robot tasks, on the other hand, are done with tools (end effectors) on the robot.

 Tasks may be manipulative, such as when using a gripper, or they may be sensory, such as when positioning a camera.

 They are both used interchangeably, but there are minor differences between them.
 Automation is the process of automating human tasks by using technology.
 Robotics is a process of developing robots so they can perform a particular task.

-This blog describes the role and definition, types, and important place of robotics in software and industrial in the context of automation what is a robot.
+This blog describes the role and definition, types, and important place of robotics in software and industrial world.
+Now, you must have a thorough knowledge about in the context of automation what is a robot?.
 Optimization and automation of production through the introduction of robotic solutions are widely used.

 In the future, it will become the basis of all business processes.
 In the end, we have cool and valuable automation products and bots on ScrapeWithBots please visit our website also.